- Lifespan: 12-14 years

 - It is a cross between a house cat and a raccoon (which is impossible, by the way).

 First cat shows:

-Maine Coons were first exhibited at the local Skowhegan Fair held by New England farmers in the early 1860’s.
-Twelve Maine Coons were shown at the Boston Cat Show in 1878.
+The first exhibition of Maine Coons was at the local Skowhegan Fair held by New England farmers in the early 1860s, followed by twelve Maine Coons at the Boston Cat Show in 1878.
 The first national cat show was in 1895 at Madison Square Garden where a female Maine Coon by the name of Cosey won Best in Show.
-During the first half of the 1900’s the breed dropped out of favour, with the arrival of Persian cats from England taking the spotlight.
-In fact, the Cat Fanciers Association declared the Maine Coon extinct in 1959 claiming that the breed had failed to adapt to warmer climates.
+During the first half of the 1900s, the breed dropped out of favour, with the arrival of Persian cats from England taking the spotlight.
+The Cat Fanciers Association declared the Maine Coon extinct in 1959 claiming that the breed had failed to adapt to warmer climates.

 According to Desmond Morris in his book Cat World A Feline Encyclopedia, other names which have been used include Maine Cat, Maine Trick Cat, American Longhair, American Forest Cat, American Shag and American Snughead.

 Did you know?